-In 2020/21, the Commissioner awarded grants totalling £2.837m to Merseyside Police, the region's Community Safety Partnerships and two voluntary sector organisations to help her achieve her key priorities in building stronger and safer communities.
+In 2022/23, the Commissioner awarded grants totalling £1.971m to Merseyside Police, the region's Community Safety Partnerships and two voluntary sector organisations - Positive Futures and Everton in the Community - to help her achieve her key priorities in building stronger and safer communities.

 These grants are used to prevent and cut crime, reduce re-offending and improve community safety.

-The Community Safety Partnerships may produce an annual report or delivery plan to detail the work they carry out using this funding and funding from other sources.
+The Community Safety Partnerships for each Local Authority may produce an annual report or delivery plan to detail the work they carry out using this funding and funding from other sources.

 - St Helens Community Safety Partnership